Byrnetp/space-monkeys-group-project/SQL_TESTING.md

 - This field is of VARCHAR(180) type.
 It specifies the complications that the patient is having from the blood transfusion.

 #### Test to verify each table
 - There is a function in the "sm_dbAPI.py" file called "test_tables(db_filename)".
-Its only parameter is "db_filename" which is the database name, for our project the "db_filename = space_mokeys_db".
+Its only parameter is "db_filename" which is the database name, for our project the "db_filename = space_monkeys_db".
 This "test_tables" function tests each database table to make sure the data was filled in correctly.
 Each table is tested with a query of the database and the known output.
 It lets the developer know if all of the tests passed by prints "Tests Passed" messages when running the "sm_dbAPI.py" file to set-up the database.
-- The test for the Complication table is if ('''SELECT * FROM Complication WHERE Complication_ID = 1;''') == (1, 4, 'Throwing up multiple times a day') which resulted in "Seventh Test Passed!?" and "All Tests Passed!!!" when the "sm_dbAPI.py" file executed.
+- The test for the Complication table is if ('''SELECT * FROM Complication WHERE Complication_ID = 1;''') == (1, 4, 'Throwing up multiple times a day') which resulted in "Seventh Test Passed!" and "All Tests Passed!!!" when the "sm_dbAPI.py" file executed.

 ## <b>Data Access Methods and How Exactly Each of the Pages Behaves with these Methods</b>